rust-lang/crates-io-ops-bot/README.md

 @you: App testing-nell-app version 0.2.1 has successfully been released!
 ```

-One way to generate the tarball link is to use [GitHub Releases](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).

 This command will:
-* Create a build of the code contained in the tarball
+* Create a build of the code
 * Provide updates on the build while it is in progress (this is configurable through the BUILD_CHECK_INTERVAL environmental variable)
 * Release the application as the version you specified